 In its call to action, the Alliance for Rural Electrification, an IRENA Coalition for Action member, outlines how governments, funders and philanthropies can support decentralised renewable energy projects and safeguard the future of the decentralised renewable energy sector.

 28 – 29 May 2019 | Bonn, Germany

 4th International Community Wind Symposium and Community Power Forum 2019

 WWEA and LEE NRW organised this event, which brought together renewable energy and community power experts from around the world to discuss how new alliances can help community power play a key role in the renewable energy transition.

 08 – 10 November 2018 | Bamako, Mali

-The Coalition is open to any legal entity supporting the widespread adoption and sustainable use of all forms of renewable energy and that meets the requirements outlined in the Coalition for Action Structure Document.
+The Coalition is open to legal entities supporting the widespread adoption and sustainable use of all forms of renewable energy, and meeting the requirements outlined in the Coalition for Action Structure Document.

 To become a member of the Coalition for Action, please fill out the membership form and email it to firstname.lastname@example.org.